atomic radii header image

 atomic radius (pm) 128 166 203 290

-relative sizes of atoms
+relative sizes of atoms lithium atom sodium atom potassium atom rubidium atom

-Moving down one period in any one particular group in the periodic table to the next period adds an additional electron shell which increases the size of the atom.
-This is despite the fact that the nuclear charge; that is the number of protons present in the nucleus is increasing as we descend the group which will have the effect of trying to pull in the electrons and decrease the size of the atom, however as the atoms get larger there will be an increase in shielding which will help screen the additional nuclear charge.
-That is the shielding helps to reduce the effective nuclear charge experienced by the outer valence electrons, mitigating some of the inward pull or attraction towards the nucleus, this is explained in more detail below.
+Moving down any one particular group in the periodic table to the next period adds an additional electron shell which increases the size of the atom.
+This is despite the fact that the nuclear charge; that is the number of protons present in the nucleus is increasing as we descend the group; which will have the effect of trying to pull in the electrons and decrease the size of the atom, however as the atoms get larger there will be an increase in shielding which will help screen the additional nuclear charge.
+That is the shielding helps to reduce the effective nuclear charge experienced by the outer valence electrons, mitigating some of the inward pull or attraction towards the nucleus; this is explained in more detail below.
 So overall the increase in the number of electron shells has a greater influence on the atomic radius compared to the increase in nuclear charge within a group.

 Shielding and effective nuclear charge